Full Stack Dev

 Recent Posts

 Picture this: you open your favorite streaming app on a Friday night, popcorn in hand, all set to binge that new series everyone’s talking about.
 You hit play—and nothing happens.
 The app just spins.
-After a few refresh attempts, you give up and head to Twitter to vent about it.
-That frustration you just imagined?
-That’s what happens when a system isn’t “highly available.”
-High availability (HA) might sound like a fancy buzzword, but at its core, it simply means: your…
+After a few refresh attempts, you give up and head to Twitter to vent… Read more: High Availability

 ML